Fancy drinking espresso in narrow alleyways in Milan, dipping into Mediterranean waters or waltzing along the Champs Élysée?

 4. Pick your methods of transport wisely

-Another great transport option in Europe is through ridesharing.
+Ridesharing is definitely one of the cheapest ways to get around Europe.
 There is a great site called BlaBlaCar which connects people who need to travel with drivers who have empty seats.
 Everyone in the car then splits the cost of the journey, which ends up substantially cheaper than hiring a car and driving yourself!

 5. Avoid eating out all the time